nishihere19/DSA/README.md

 :green_heart:Fork the repo.

-:pushpin:Create a separate branch for any bug/feature with branch name: branch_<feature_name>
+:pushpin:Create a separate branch for any bug/feature with branch name: <algo/data-structure-name>

-:white_check_mark:Commit once a feature is updated/bug is fixed.
+:white_check_mark:Commit once a program is complete.

 :pencil2:Fetch for any changes in the original repo by creating an upstream using:

->git remote add upstream https://github.com/amar-rokade/collegestudentworld
+>git remote add upstream git@github.com:nishihere19/DSA.git

 >git fetch upstream